 Value Zone Type DISABLED 00 A zone violation of a Disabled zone is ignored by the Alarm Panel and will not be indicated on the keypad.
-01 PRIMARY ENTRY/EXIT ZONE Violations of an Entry/Exit zone are ignored during the exit delay period of the arming procedure.
+PRIMARY ENTRY/EXIT ZONE Violations of an Entry/Exit zone are ignored during the exit delay period of the arming procedure.
 Violating an Entry/Exit zone when armed will initiate the entry delay period.
-If a valid User Code is not entered before the entry delay period expires, an alarm condition will be registered.
+If a valid User Code is not entered before the 01 entry delay period expires, an alarm condition will be registered.
 Failure to exit through an Entry/Exit zone after arming will cause the panel to Stay Arm.
 This zone may also function as an Entry/Exit zone that is COMMON to two partitions.
 In such a case, should a user violate this zone and then disarm this partition, the OTHER partition will re-arm after the entry delay.
-02 FOLLOWER ZONE A Follower zone is not monitored during the Entry/Exit delay period; therefore it will not cause a violation.
+FOLLOWER ZONE 02 A Follower zone is not monitored during the Entry/Exit delay period; therefore, it will not cause a violation.
 This allows the user to enter/exit via the Follower zone.
-A Follower zone will behave as an Instant zone while the panel is armed and an Entry/Exit zone is not violated prior to violation of the Follower zone.
-03 PANIC/PRIORITY ZONE Regardless of whether the panel is armed or not, a violation of a Priority zone will cause the Alarm Panel to register a panic condition.
+A Follower zone will behave as an Instant zone while the panel is armed, and an Entry/Exit zone is not violated prior to violation of the Follower zone.
+PANIC/PRIORITY ZONE 03 Regardless of whether the panel is armed or not, a violation of a Priority zone will cause the Alarm Panel to register a panic condition.
 This zone type CANNOT be bypassed.
 04 INSTANT ZONE Violation of an Instant zone will cause the Alarm Panel to register an alarm condition.
-05 ARM/DISARM ZONE Violation of an Arm/Disarm zone will cause the panel to toggle between (away) armed and disarmed.
+ARM/DISARM ZONE 05 Violation of an Arm/Disarm zone will cause the panel to toggle between (away) armed and disarmed.
 It is typical to connect a momentary key-switch, or non-latching remote control unit to this zone.
 NOTE: A zone must be added to a partition in order for it to arm.
-08 SECONDARY ENTRY/EXIT ZONE The Secondary entry delay will be activated if this zone is violated while the panel is armed.
-09 Instant Fire Zone(New) Zone triggers on the first violation and triggers a standard fire alarm signal 10 FIRE ZONE Violation of a Fire zone will cause the siren to sound regardless of whether the panel is armed or not.
-The siren will sound intermittently (one second on, one second off).
-For correct operation, a programmable output programmed as a fire detector power output must be used to control power to the fire detector (refer to Table 36) 11 TAMPER ZONE Violation of a Tamper zone will be reported to the base station regardless of whether the panel is armed or disarmed.
-If the panel is armed, the siren will sound.
-12 24 HOUR ALARM ZONE Regardless of whether the panel is armed or not, a violation of a 24 Hour Alarm zone will cause the Alarm Panel to register a panic condition.
-13 WARNING ZONE Violation of a Warning zone will cause the siren to beep.
+08 SECONDARY ENTRY/EXIT ZONE The secondary entry delay will be activated if this zone is violated while the panel is armed.
+09 Instant Fire zone (New) FIRE ZONE Violation of a Fire some will cause the sizes to sound recordless of whether the neural is arread as not.
+The sizes 10 Violation of a Fire zone will cause the siren to sound regardless of whether the panel is armed or not.
+The siren 10 win sound intermittently (one second on), one second on), for correct operation, a programmable output programmed as a me detector power output must be used to control power to the me detector (refer to rable 11 Violation of a Tamper zone will be reported to the base station regardless of whether the papel is armed or disarmed if the namel is armed the siren will sound 24 HOLIR ALARM ZONE 12 Regardless of whether the papel is armed or not, a violation of a 24 Hour Alarm zone will cause the Alarm Panel to register a panic condition.
+WARNING ZONE 13 Violation of a Warning zone will cause the siren to beep.
 The violation is logged in the event log but it is not reported to the base station.
 Warning zones may be included and will be counted when used as part of the cross-zone.
-14 PUSH TO ARM ZONE Violation of a Push to Arm zone during the exit delay will immediately arm the panel.
-15 OUTDOOR INSTANT ZONE Violation of an Outdoor Instant zone will cause the panel to register an alarm condition.
+14 PUSH TO ARM ZONE 14 Violation of a Push to Arm zone during the exit delay will immediately arm the panel.
+OUTDOOR INSTANT ZONE 15 Violation of an Outdoor Instant zone will cause the panel to register an alarm condition.
 NOTE: This is a reporting code and it functions in the same way as zone type 04.